Fine chemical: Other specialty chemical industries

 Examples of applications in eight areas, ranging from adhesives to specialty polymers, are listed in Table 8.
-Overall, the attractiveness for the fine chemical industry is smaller than the life science industry.
+Overall, the attractiveness of the fine chemical industry is smaller than the life science industry.
 The total market, expressed in finished product sales, amounts to $150–200 billion, or about one fourth of the pharma market.
-The embedded fine chemicals account for an estimated $15 billion (see Table 5).
-Further disadvantages are the backward integration of the big players, e.g. Akzo-Nobel, Netherlands; Ajinomoto, Japan; Danone, France; Everlight Chemical Industrial Corp., Taiwan; Evonik-Degussa, Germany; Givaudan and Nestlé, Switzerland, Novozymes, Denmark, Procter & Gamble, and Unilever USA.
-Last but not least, innovation is rather based on new formulations of existing products, rather than the development of new fine chemicals.
-It is most likely to happen in application areas unrelated to human health (where NCEs are subject to very extensive testing).
+The embedded fine chemicals account for an estimated $15 billion.
+Further disadvantages are the backward integration of the big players, e.g. Akzo-Nobel, Netherlands; Ajinomoto, Japan; Danone, France; Everlight Chemical Industrial Corp., Taiwan; Evonik-Degussa, Germany; Givaudan and Nestlé, Switzerland, Novozymes, Denmark, and Procter & Gamble, and Unilever USA.
+Innovation is based on new formulations of existing products, rather than the development of new fine chemicals.
+It is most likely to happen in application areas unrelated to human health, where NCEs are subject to very extensive testing.

 Target products and services

-Global sales of proprietary drugs are estimated $735 billion in 2010, or almost 90% of the total pharma market.
+Global sales of proprietary drugs are estimated at $735 billion in 2010, or almost 90% of the total pharma market.
 Global sales of generics are about $100 billion, or just over 10% of the total pharma market.
 Due to the much lower unit price, their market share will be close to 30% on an API volume/volume basis.

 Custom manufacturing

-The products and services offered by the fine chemical industry fall into two broad categories: (1) "Exclusives", a.k.a. custom manufacturing (CM) and (2) "standard" or "catalogue" products.
+The products and services offered by the fine chemical industry fall into two broad categories: (1) "Exclusives" or custom manufacturing (CM) and (2) "standard" or "catalogue" products.
 "Exclusives", provided mostly under contract research or custom manufacturing arrangements, prevail in business with life science companies; "standards" prevail in other target markets.
-Service-intense custom manufacturing (CM) constitutes the most prominent activity of the fine chemical industry.
-CM is the antonym of outsourcing.
-In custom manufacturing, a specialty-chemicals company outsources the process development, pilot plant, and, finally, industrial-scale production of an active ingredient, or a predecessor thereof, to one, or a few, fine chemical companies.
+Service-intense custom manufacturing constitutes the most prominent activity of the fine chemical industry.
+Custom manufacturing is the antonym of outsourcing.
+In custom manufacturing, a specialty-chemicals company outsources the process development, pilot plant, and industrial-scale production of an active ingredient, or a predecessor thereof, to one, or a few, fine chemical companies.
 The intellectual property of the product, and generally also the manufacturing process, stay with the customer.
 The customer-supplier relationship is governed by an exclusive supply agreement.
-At the beginning of cooperation, the customer provides a "tech package", which in its simplest version, includes a laboratory synthesis description and SHE recommendations.
+At the beginning of cooperation, the customer provides a "tech package" which, in its simplest version, includes a laboratory synthesis description and SHE recommendations.
 In this case, the whole scale up, which comprises a factor of about one million (10 gram → 10 ton quantities), is done by the fine chemical company.